 Not only is protein considered an important building block for the body, but starting each day with a protein-rich breakfast (and snacking on protein throughout the day) supports healthy blood sugar levels to help kids stay satisfied throughout the day.
-Great sources of protein are lean poultry, meat, and seafood as well as eggs, tofu, tempeh, cheese, plain Greek yogurt, and nuts.
+Great sources of protein are poultry, meat and seafood as well as eggs, tofu, tempeh, cheese, plain Greek yogurt and nuts.

 Need a few healthful and delicious recipe ideas simple enough for young chefs?
-Check out the Renew Life Recipe Center for inspiration!
+Check out our recipes for inspiration!